smiirl/smiirl-custom-samples/README.md

 Click the sections below to review the code for simple and more real-life projects 🤓
 - [`JSON URL`](/samples/JSON_URL_EXAMPLES.md)
 - [`JPUSH NUMBER`](/samples/PUSH_NUMBER_EXAMPLES.md)

+## Next steps together
+You love the Counter and would like to contribute?
+Pull Requests welcome 😍

+What other services would you like to see documented here?
+Please email us to partnership@smiirl.com.
+We would love to hear from you ❤️